jeff3dx/react-query-params/README.md

 # React Query Params
-Easy to use query param support for React.
+Easy to use query param support for React and React Router (4.0).

-Write your own route handler component as usual.
-Have it extend ReactQueryParams and you're set.
-Now your component has query param support.

 Plays super nice with React: